-It is here where the River Mersey meets the Irish Sea, and yes, you really can take a ferry across the Mersey where you can soak up some of the best views of the famous waterfront and surrounding areas.
+A very beautiful city - it is here where the River Mersey meets the Irish Sea, and yes, you really can take a ferry across the Mersey where you can soak up some of the best views of the fabulous waterfront and surrounding areas.

 Famous for being the birthplace of the legendary rock group The Beatles, well known football teams and the distinctive accent, there is so much more to this splendid city.

-Liverpool has a long trading history dating back centuries which expanded significantly, soon becoming a leading port within the British Empire, appealing to many who decided to then settle here including the Irish and many Liverpudlians can boast an Irish ancestor or two.
+Liverpool has a long trading history dating back centuries which expanded significantly, soon becoming a leading port within the British Empire, appealing to many who decided to then settle here including the Irish and because of this, many Liverpudlians can boast an Irish ancestor or two.

-The visitor economy, worth several billion pounds and creating many thousands of jobs was of course like everywhere else, hit by the pandemic, but is now showing highly encouraging signs of economic growth as people return to the city without hesitation.
+The visitor economy, worth several billion pounds, creates many thousands of jobs and the city itself shows highly encouraging signs of continued economic growth due to substantial investments.

-Many hugely branded and globally famous businesses have chosen Liverpool as their main base and head offices whilst others have been created here and decided to stay.
+Liverpool offers fantastic possibilities within many sectors which include energy and environmental, creative and digital, health and life sciences, maritime and logistics, infrastructure and service sector industries.
+Many well known brands and globally recognised businesses have chosen Liverpool as their main base or head office whilst others have been created here and then decided to stay.

 There are several universities in Liverpool which generate an extremely high standard of skill and academic knowledge which is then integrated into the city to further amplify the region's economy and attract quality investment.

-The North West is becoming an increasingly popular place to live and it is predicted that properties will rise significantly.
-Growth in Liverpool has seen a high increase accompanied with much interest and shows no sign of slowing down.
+The North West is becoming an increasingly popular place to live and property prices have risen to reflect this.
+Demand for property in Liverpool, like most other places within the United Kingdom has seen an increase accompanied with much interest and shows no sign of slowing down.
 However the good news is that house prices are still much lower here than many other places in the UK with an average price for a home currently selling in the region of around £200,000.

-Within close proximity to the traditional seaside town of Blackpool, the breathtakingly beautiful Lake District and the spirited city of Manchester, you will be spoiled for choice of places to go.
+Within close proximity to the traditional seaside town of Blackpool, the breathtakingly beautiful Lake District and the spirited city of Manchester, you will be spoilt for choice of places to go.

-With their fantastic sense of humour, generous natures, passion for getting ‘all dressed up’, extremely warm and authentic personalities, you'll definitely recognise a ‘Scouser’ when you meet one.
+With their entertaining sense of humour, generous nature, extremely warm and authentic personalities, you'll definitely recognise a ‘Scouser’ when you meet one.

 At The UK Careers Fair, we provide job applicants to find openings and opportunities to find their new corporate home.
-If you’re looking for career fairs in the UK, you’ll be glad to know that there will be a career fair held in Liverpool at Anfield Stadium on Thursday 31st March and Thursday 4th August from 10:00 AM to 2:00 PM.
+If you’re looking for career fairs in the UK, you’ll be glad to know that there will be a career fair held in Liverpool at Anfield Stadium on Thursday 4th August from 10:00 AM to 2:00 PM.
 Download your free candidate ticket here!